hanjinliu/matcall/README.md

 ![](img1.png)

-"MATLAB engine API for Python" is a little bit troublesome to handle.
-This Python module makes it easy to run MATLAB functions and use MATLAB classes in Python codes.
+This Python module makes it much easier to run MATLAB functions and use MATLAB classes in Python codes.
 You can do almost anything in Python as in MATLAB.

 ## Contents